Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Design Constraints

 \subsection{Leveraging Constraint Violation Tests}

 In many design problems, there exist known methods (using analytical equations, rules, simulations, or physics knowledge) to test whether a design is valid with respect to each of the problem constraints.
-This gives practitioners the ability to directly evaluate generated designs.
-Below, we list a few methods that can be used to measure the adherence of generated samples to these constraint violation tests.
+Since closed-form constraint definitions are rare in design problems, practitioners may instead have to turn to such methods to evaluate constraint satisfaction.
+Below, we list a few methods that leverage such constraint violation tests, when available.

-\paragraph{Constraint Satisfaction~(Figure~\ref{fig:CS})} Provided that practitioners have access to some black-box constraint satisfaction test, perhaps the simplest possible constraint violation metric is a simple binary constraint satisfaction score (i.e., does a generated sample simultaneously meet all constraints?).
+\paragraph{Constraint Satisfaction~(Figure~\ref{fig:CS})}~ Provided that practitioners have access to some black-box constraint satisfaction test, a simple binary constraint satisfaction value (i.e., does a generated sample simultaneously meet all constraints?) suffices as a simple metric.
 When averaged over a generated sample set, this can effectively serve as an indicator for the proportion of generated samples that are valid.
 In practice, more versatile scores are often more informative, especially in problems with multiple constraints.

 \paragraph{Constraint Satisfaction Rate~(Figure~\ref{fig:CSR})} A variant of the simple constraint satisfaction score is the constraint satisfaction rate, which quantifies the proportion of all constraints met by a single generated sample.
 If different constraints have different priority weightings, this score can be weighted by the priority of the various constraints.